lockss/lockss-rtd-manual/docs/installing/lockss-installer.rst

       Many commands in this manual are run from this :file:`lockss-installer` directory.
 Run the command ``pwd`` to display its full path (typically :file:`/home/lockss/lockss-installer`).

-3. To avoid a harmless Git warning in the future when updating the LOCKSS Installer from GitHub, run this command:
+3. To avoid a harmless Git warning when updating the LOCKSS Installer from GitHub in the future, run this command:

    .. code-block:: shell